sage-code/maj/verbs.md

 In next examples the time of action is specific: present, future or past.

-* su leru'na = He is reading now
+* su leru'na = He is reading;
-* tu leru'va = You will read
+* tu leru'va = You will read;
-* jo leru'be = I have read
+* jo leru'be = I have read;

+**time adverb:**

+Time suffix can be used as adjective, sligtly changing the meaning of sentance.

+* su na leru = He reads now;
+* su va leru = he will read;
+* jo be leru = I was reading;

+**using "do" and "va"

+In Maj "do" represets a relarive future while "va" is an absolute future.

+* su leru'va = he will read;
+* su leru'do = he read next;

+It is possible and more correct to use both prefixes in the same sentance;

+* su va leru'do = he will read next;
+* do su leru'va = next he will read;

 **conditional prefix:** {_ra_}

-In next examples there is a condition that prevent action for being executed.
+Adjective and suffix "ra" can express an action that was not realized for a specific reason.

-* su va xatu'ra si lo luva;  = he will sing if is raining.
+* su be xatu'ra si lo luva'pa;  = he would have sung if it would not have rain.
-* su va xatu'pa si pa luva;  = he will not sing if is not raining.
+* su va xatu'pa si va luva;     = he will not sing if it will rain.

 ## Reflexive case